ajmalik56/Gemini-AI-Chatbot/README.md

    ```

 3. Set up your Google API Key:

-   - Create a project on the [Google Cloud Console](https://console.cloud.google.com/).
    - Enable the GenerativeAI API.
    - Create an API key and add it to your environment variables or a `.env` file.